-Slightly more than 2,000-343 acres of the land under County jurisdiction is dedicated to education and government proposes.
-Approximately half of these lands are located within cities (1,121-626 acres) with the remainder situated within unincorporated urban growth areas (334 acres), designated agricultural lands (435-163 acres), ~~unincorporated urban growth areas (248 acres)~~, and rural lands (274-194 acres).
+Slightly more than 2,343 acres of the land under County jurisdiction is dedicated to education and government proposes.
+Approximately half of these lands are located within cities (1,626 acres) with the remainder situated within unincorporated urban growth areas (334 acres), designated agricultural lands (163 acres) and rural lands (194 acres).